 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-Creatine is one of the best supplements for strength training but the chalky taste of creatine does deter people from reaping its benefits, which is why I prefer to mix it in oatmeal.
+Creatine is one of the best supplements for strength training but the chalky taste can deter people from reaping its benefits, which is why I prefer to mix it in oatmeal.

 Benefits of Mixing Creatine With Oatmeal

-The benefits of mixing creatine and oatmeal are that it:
+The benefits of mixing creatine and oatmeal are:

 One of the main benefits of mixing creatine into your oatmeal is that it provides fuel for your workouts because oatmeal is a carb and carbs are your body’s preferred energy source while working out.